ABOUT

 with Hannah Jayne

-This course is taught by our author in residence, Hannah Jayne, and will cover everything you ever wanted to know about writing a book—and culminate with you writing one!
-We’ll tackle concepts, first lines, chapter structure, those sagging middles, and punch-powerful endings.
+This course will cover everything you ever wanted to know about writing a book—and culminate with you writing one!
+We’ll tackle concepts, first lines, chapter structure, and everything else needed to craft exciting and meaningful worlds for our characters, including the minute details of world building that really make a story come to life.
 While writing, we’ll work on ways to keep up motivation, tackle writer’s block, and avoid creating another unfinished work.
-Students should have a working knowledge of genre and basic story structure prior to taking this class and will be expected to write.
-Laptops equipped with WORD preferred.
+This course is designed as a precursor to our Novel Writing Program.
+At the end of the month students will have pages ready to apply for our year-round online program.

 COURSE 2